Miller's Guild » 10 Spiritual Meanings of Black Crows

 Any animal that crosses your path can be seen as a strong message.
 By passing directly in front of you, you can’t miss seeing it.
 And if the path ahead is a metaphor for the future, the creature is placing itself squarely in your timeline.

 Crows, of course, are more usually seen flying than strutting around.
-But the meaning if one crosses your path is the same, whether it’s in the air or on the ground.
+But the spiritual meaning if one crosses your path is the same, whether it’s in the air or on the ground.

 It’s usually considered to be a message to pay attention to your own thoughts and feelings.
 The crow here is representing your shadow self, that part of you that you may prefer not to recognise.It could be drawing attention to negative behaviors that are holding you back.